nokiacheung/admin.goodcity/README.md

 For Android you can use Chrome for remote debugging of the app on your phone: https://developer.chrome.com/devtools/docs/remote-debugging

 For iOS you can use Safari and under develop menu to remotely debug app on iPhone.

-For Windows Phone you can use Visual Studio to deploy app and debug by opening "platforms/windows/CordovaApp.Phone.jsproj"
+For Windows Phone you can use Visual Studio to deploy app and debug by opening `platforms/windows/CordovaApp.Phone.jsproj`.

+Note if you are using an IDE (e.g. XCode/VisualStudio/AndroidStudio) then after running `ember build` to make code changes, you'll need to run `cordova build <platform>` before deploying so that `cordova/www` is copied to `cordova/platforms/<platform>/www`.

 ### Build
 Release Build